OnRampToStem/scool_lti/docs/server/index.md

 ## Website SFTP Access

-The web directory (`/var/www/scale.fresnostate.edu`) served by Apache can be accessed from the on-campus network or the campus VPN using SFTP.
+The web directory (`/var/www/scool.fresnostate.edu`) served by Apache can be accessed from the on-campus network or the campus VPN using SFTP.

 ### /etc/ssh/sshd_config

-The following changes were made to the `sshd_config` to enable SFTP for the `scale` user in a *chrooted* environment and to allow password authentication.
+The following changes were made to the `sshd_config` to enable SFTP for the `scool` user in a *chrooted* environment and to allow password authentication.
 The SFTP subsystem is also changed to `internal-sftp`, which is an in-process server and does not require running a separate process.